sensible-hq/sensible-docs/readme-sync/v0/senseml-guides/3000 - concepts/0300 - draft-accuracy-measures.md

 **Quality buckets**

-You can filter extractions by the following 12 “buckets” of aggregated extraction quality scores:
+You can filter extractions by the following 12 “buckets” of aggregated extraction quality scores.

 ![image-20230802135848603](C:\Users\franc\AppData\Roaming\Typora\typora-user-images\image-20230802135848603.png)